 Maritime mobile service (MMS): A mobile service between coast stations and ship stations, between ship stations or between associated on-board communication stations.
 Survival craft stations and emergency position-indicating radio beacon stations may also participate in this service.

 Ship station: A mobile station operating in the maritime mobile service, located on board a vessel that is not permanently moored and not intended solely for survival purposes.

 Survival craft station: A mobile station that operates in the maritime mobile service and is intended solely for survival purposes.
 It may be located on a lifeboat, life raft or other survival equipment.

 In Canada, identities in the maritime mobile service (MMS) are issued only to Canadian-owned stations operating in this service.

 If you have questions about eligibility, contact your local ISED district office.

 The use of identities has vastly improved the efficiency of radiocommunications in the MMS.
 It has been implemented through digital selective calling (DSC), which forms an integral part of the global maritime distress and safety system (GMDSS).
 The use of DSC in the GMDSS allows distress and safety communications to be automated, which facilitates the transmission and reception of information essential to safety-of-life.
 DSC also allows communications through the public switched telephone network (PSTN), where available.

 A station that uses DSC must be able to uniquely identify itself and, in most cases, to identify the intended addressee of the call.Footnote 1 This identification is accomplished through the identity assigned to the station.

-To be issued identification, a station operating in the maritime mobile service must hold a radio licence, unless it is exempt from licensing under section 15.2 of the Radiocommunication Regulations.
+To be issued identification, a station operating in the MMS must hold a radio licence, unless it is exempt from licensing under section 15.2 of the Radiocommunication Regulations.